Flag of Italy: Similar national flags

 The Hungarian flag has the same colours as the Italian one, but on the Magyar banner the red, white and green tricolour is arranged horizontally.
 Another banner chromatically similar to the Italian one is the flag of Bulgaria; similarly to the Hungarian flag, the Bulgarian banner has the white, green and red tricolour (starting from the top) in horizontal stripes, and therefore also in this case there is no confusion with the Italian tricolour.

 Similar to the Hungarian banner is the flag of Iran, but green and red are reversed.
 In the flag of Madagascar green and red are in horizontal bands while white is in vertical band.
-The flag of Oman is similar to the Bulgarian banner, but the green and red colors are reversed (the flag of Oman may also be similar to the flag of Hungary, but the red and white colors are reversed), while the flag of Tajikistan is similar to the Hungarian banner.
+The flag of Oman is similar to the Bulgarian banner, but the green and red colours are reversed (the flag of Oman may also be similar to the flag of Hungary, but the red and white colours are reversed), while the flag of Tajikistan is similar to the Hungarian banner.

 Finally, they present other combinations of the three colours, the flags of Madagascar, Suriname, and Burundi.
-The flag of Suriname has a very specific composition of horizontal tricolor bands: the central red band (loaded with a gold star) and flanked by white and green bands.
+The flag of Suriname has a very specific composition of horizontal tricolour bands: the central red band (loaded with a gold star) and flanked by white and green bands.
 The flag of Burundi instead has a white Saint Andrew's Cross that divides the cloth into four triangular sections, the upper and lower ones red and the lateral ones green.